iceshard-engine/ice-template/README.md

-# ice
+# Quick note

-A template repository for various types of C++ projects within the IceShard organization.
+This repository is used as a template for other projects.